venkatacrc/lms-notes/README.md

-# Learning Management Systems with Student Notes interface
+# Learning Management System with Student Notes interface

 This is a prototype created to show the notes interface to online learning.
 This is a Django App with Jcrop integrated to take images of the video content.